See also: Appendix 4: Paid parental leave policy

 PGRs (including those transferring in from other institutions) are not permitted to repeat any part of their degree programme.

-A PGR may request a transfer to a different PGR programme where available and provided that the transfer takes place before the thesis is submitted and subject to the particular restrictions noted below.
-A coherent and realistic plan for the completion and submission of the thesis within the required period must be submitted as part of the approval process.
+A PGR may request a transfer from full-time to part-time or vice versa and/or to a different PGR programme where available and provided that the transfer takes place before the thesis is submitted and subject to the particular restrictions noted below (and in Appendix 5 for transfer to/from distance learning PGR programmes).
+PGRs should be aware that if they transfer programme, any funding they receive from a funding body or sponsor may be impacted and should check this before making a request.
+A coherent and realistic plan for the completion and submission of the thesis within the required period should be submitted as part of the approval process.

 Where a PGR opts to transfer from an MPhil/PhD/EngD to a MA/MSc (by research):